wieslawsoltes/Dock/docs/dock-user-viewmodel.md

 Applications often have their own view models that expose domain specific properties.
 Dock's MVVM helpers let you derive from its `Document`, `Tool` or `Dock` classes so that your models participate in the docking system.
 This guide explains how to combine your own view models with the Dock view models.

+> **💡 Alternative Approach**: Consider using [DocumentDock.ItemsSource](dock-itemssource.md) if you prefer to keep your domain models completely separate from the docking infrastructure.
+With ItemsSource, you can bind directly to your existing business objects without inheriting from Dock base classes.

 ## Step-by-step tutorial

 1. **Create a custom view model**